The 11 Best Shoes For Bunions To Keep You Comfortable & Supported, Per Podiatrist Guidelines

 What are bunions?

-Put simply, bunions are bony bumps that develop on the inside joint of your big toe and are generally caused by years of consistent pressure on that area of the foot.
+Put simply, bunions are bony bumps that develop on the outside joint of your big toe and are generally caused by years of consistent pressure on that area of the foot.
 This can be due to your specific gait or even the shape of your foot, but the reality is that while they aren't dangerous, they can be quite painful and may even require surgery to remove.

 Can the wrong shoes make bunions worse?